goldiezhu/BIS634/A3/README.md

 This data set is likely not legitimate as the analysis of it showed suspiciously similar numbers.
 The distribution of the numbers are the same across all "Roles" and even the roles with different column values showed the same rounded values.

-Below is some analysis and charts that were done:
+Below is some analysis and charts that were done (More tests can be seen in the code but they show the same information):

 <img width="465" alt="Screen Shot 2022-11-02 at 1 36 02 PM" src="https://user-images.githubusercontent.com/37753494/199562127-db838b5c-36cc-43f3-9795-1dc0087d6089.png">
 This dataframe extends right and shows that there are no null values.